gdsbook/book/notebooks/08_point_pattern_analysis.md

 ## Introduction

 Points are spatial entities that can be understood in two fundamentally different ways.
 On the one hand, points can be seen as fixed objects in space, which is to say their location is taken as given (*exogenous*).
 In this interpretation, the location of an observed point is considered as secondary to the value observed at the point.
 Think of this like measuring the number of cars traversing a given road intersection; the location is fixed, and the data of interest comes from the measurement taken at that location.
 The analysis of this kind of point data is very similar to that of other types of spatial data such as polygons and lines.
-On the other hand, an observation occuring at a point can also be thought of as a site of measurement from an underlying geographically-continuous process.
+On the other hand, an observation occurring at a point can also be thought of as a site of measurement from an underlying geographically-continuous process.
 In this case, the measurement could theoretically take place anywhere, but was only carried out or conducted in certain locations.
 Think of this as measuring the length of birds' wings: the location at which birds are measured reflects the underlying geographical process of bird movement and foraging, and the length of the birds' wings may reflect an underlying ecological process that varies by bird.
 This kind of approach means that both the location and the measurement matter.
 This is the perspective we will adopt in the rest of the chapter.

 When points are seen as events that could take place in several locations but only happen in a few of them, a collection of such events is called a *point pattern*.
 In this case, the location of points is one of the key aspects of interest for analysis.
 A good example of a point pattern is geo-tagged photographs: they could technically happen in many locations but we usually find photos tend to concentrate only in a handful of them.
-Point patterns can be *marked*, if more attributes are provided with the location, or *unmarked*, if only the coordinates of where the event occured are provided.
+Point patterns can be *marked*, if more attributes are provided with the location, or *unmarked*, if only the coordinates of where the event occurred are provided.
 Continuing the photo example, an unmarked pattern would result if only the location where are taken is used for analysis, while we would be speaking of a marked point pattern if other attributes, such as the time, camera model, or a "image quality score" was provided with the location.

-Point pattern analysis is thus concerned with the visualization, description, statistical characerization, and modeling of point patterns, trying to understand the generating process that gives rise and explains the observed data.
+Point pattern analysis is thus concerned with the visualization, description, statistical characterization, and modeling of point patterns, trying to understand the generating process that gives rise and explains the observed data.
 Common questions in this domain include:

 - *What does the pattern look like?*
 - *What is the nature of the distribution of points?*